- Rational Approaches to Healing

 8. With all fingers placed below the sternum and with as much pressure as is comfortable make a straight path down from the sternum to the belly button.
 This aides in removing the stomach from the diaphragm allowing more diaphragm movement.
 Do this 2 more times.
 Relax hands.
 Breathe.

 9. With the pads of your fingers massage your lower rib rim.
 If this is tender there may be lymphatic stagnation in the mid abdomen associated with the small intestine.
+After about a week the tenderness will resolve.
 2 more times.
 Breathe.

 ©Pat Block ND 2007